LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for Android/methods/methods.md

 *Note: This does not end the current messaging conversation.*

-**Important: This method must not be called when the conversation screen is displayed.**
+<div class="important"> This method must not be called when the conversation screen is displayed.</div>

 ### clearHistory